ikh-innovation/roboweldar-rose-ap/docs/README.md

 Definition of the API interface:

 Information about the API of  the component can be found in the [API documentation](api.md).

+## Architecture

+A description of the architecture can be found in the [Architecture section](architecture.md).

 ## Testing